“Anxiety And Massage Therapy”

 massage therapy for anxiety

 The Mayo clinic reports a 60-minute massage therapy can lower cortisol level by up to 30% after just one session.
 A study published in the journal

 "Depression and Anxiety" found participants who received regular massage therapy for 12 weeks had a 50% reduction in anxiety symptoms.
-And the benefits weren't short-lived either.
+And the benefits were not short-lived either.
 Experts recommend going in with an open mind and not talking or thinking about any source of worry during the massage.

-- preference of starting a massage from facing-up or facing down position
+preference of starting a massage from facing-up or facing down

 I recommend light-medium pressure for anxiety relief because adding lots of pressure may sometimes tense the muscles, which is not beneficial for soothing effect.

 other tips for living with anxiety

 Feeling anxiety is a part of life.
 It can help prevent future accidents or illnesses.
 Practice to design your time to feel what you are worried about and turn the negative thoughts into positive ones.

 Think of times and places where you noticed yourself feeling most anxious.
 Look for patterns and work on ways you can either avoid or confront the feeling of panic.
 If you know the cause of your anxiety, that can help you put your worries into perspective.

 Jin shin Jyutsu, ancient method to calm your feelings, is an easy technique you can practice anytime.
 Hold your fingers for a few minutes until you feel calm.
 The thumb: worry, The index finger: fear, The middle finger: anger, The ring finger: grief, and the little finger: confusion or nervousness.